harness/developer-hub/docs/continuous-integration/development-guides/mlops/e2e-mlops-tutorial.md

 ### Add AWS Lambda Step

 Finally, under the **Execution** tab, click **Add Step** and find **AWS Lambda Deploy** from the step library.
-Click **Save**.
+Use `Deploy Aws Lambda` for the name and click **Save**.
 When you click **Run** to execute the pipeline, you'll need to provide both the git branch and an image tag for the lambda deployment.
 For git branch, use `main`.
 For image tag, change the pin to expressions and use `<+pipeline.executionId>` as the runtime input for the artifact.
 Click **Run Pipeline** and observe that your lambda function will be deployed with the latest artifact that was built and pushed from the same pipeline.

 ### Response from the Lambda function